-The Ugly Truth About Food Waste In America
+The Ugly Truth About Food Waste in America

 IRA FLATOW, HOST:

-Up next, an entirely different kind of food problem.
+Up next, some food for thought as you chomp your Thanksgiving leftovers.
 Recycling paper and plastic, as you know, is an effective way to save money and energy.
 So why not recycle all the uneaten food that goes to waste?
 And there is an awful lot of it.
-Forty percent of the food in the U.S. today goes uneaten, which means Americans are throwing out the equivalent of 165 billion - with a B - billion dollars worth of food each year.
+Forty percent of the food in the U.S. today goes uneaten, which means Americans are throwing out the equivalent of $165 billion worth of food each year.
 But that's not all.
 Food waste, as it decays in landfills, also produces methane, which is a potent greenhouse gas.

 DANA GUNDERS: Great to be here.
 Thank you.